kebram60-stack/myteam/README.md

 Heart Disease UCI Dataset

-This dataset is widely used for educational purposes in machine learning, healthcare analytics, and data mining research.
+This dataset is widely used for educational purposes in healthcare analytics, and data mining research.

 ##